SamuelSwartzberg/flashcardifying_text_temp/phon-temp.md

 Most articulations have their own names.
 For any passive place of articulation, there are only a few possible active articulator configuration.
 Most terms that describe the passive place of articulation also describe the entire place of articulation.
+Two sounds are homorganic if they share the same place of articulation.

 ##### glottis